We identify target and off-target proteins

 of any small molecule on a proteome-wide scale

 Our technologies allow to identify target and off-target proteins of any drug through a systematic analysis and ranking of very large protein databases, such as the whole available human structural proteome.

-Our tools have unique potentialities in identifying drug binding sites on protein 3D-structures although they are occupied, strongly distorted or even completely closed compared to a suitable conformation for the binding.
+Our tools have unique potentialities in identifying drug binding sites on protein 3D-structures whether or not they are occupied, strongly distorted, or even completely closed, compared to a suitable conformation for the binding.

 Clarifying ADVERSE EFFECTS